freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-positioning/66ed8ffcf45ce3ece4053eb5.md

 #### --text--

-If an element has `position: absolute`, to what is it positioned by default ?
+If an element has `position: absolute`, what element is it positioned relatively to?

 #### --distractors--